Skip to content

 WARNING

-Kana is currently in planning phase.
-Contracts have not been audited.
-Use at your own risk on testnet.
-A professional audit will be conducted before mainnet launch.
+Kana contracts have not been formally audited.
+Use at your own risk.
+A professional audit will be conducted before mainnet launch reaches significant TVL.

 Recommendations